Konnekt/konnekt/README.md

 ## Disclaimer

-This is a legacy project published mainly for amusement and for self maintenance for those, that are still using the Konnekt IM.
-It's terribly outdated, and was never designed with open source in mind.
+This is a legacy project, published mainly for amusement.
+And partly for those, that are still using the Konnekt IM.
+It's terribly outdated, and was never designed for open source .
+Keep this in mind, please.